-This recipe would be suitable for the slow cooker setting on an instant pot, but I do not have an instant pot.
-I would like to get one sometime, because they seem so versatile.
-If you do have an instant pot, would the one shown below be a good choice?
+Of course this recipe may be made in an instant pot when the pot is set on the slow cooker option.
+It’s a very useful appliance.
 This one makes yogurt or rice.
-It’s also a pressure cooker and slow cooker all in one.
-It seems like a very useful appliance.
+It’s a pressure cooker and slow cooker all in one.
 I’ve heard people rave about them.
 I’m just not sure I would use all of the features enough to justify the expense.
 If you have an instant pot and you love it, I’m open to being convinced to get one.
 If I were to buy one, I might get something like this:

-For now, though, I’ll be content with my trusty crock pot and yummy recipes like the easy ham and potato hash.
+For now, though, I’ll be content with my trusty crock pot and yummy recipes like crock pot ham and potatoes.
 Just thinking about it gives me a cozy, warm feeling.
 Here are the simple ingredients.

 3 cups chopped cooked ham

 2 1/2 tablespoons Dijon mustard

 Grease a crock pot (4 quart or larger) or spray with non-stick cooking spray.
 One of my favorite kitchen shortcuts (I have many) is to take a used wrapper from a stick of butter, then put butter-flavored shortening on the wrapper to grease a dish.
 I have a special little basket in my refrigerator for storing folded wrappers so they are ready when I need them.

 In the prepared crock pot, combine potatoes O’Brien with corn (or zucchini) and ham.
 Stir to mix well